sendgrid/sendgrid-go/USAGE.md

 }
 ```

-## Delete a subuser
+## Delete a sub-user

-This endpoint allows you to delete a subuser.
-This is a permanent action, once deleted a subuser cannot be retrieved.
+This endpoint allows you to delete a sub-user.
+This is a permanent action, once deleted a sub-user cannot be retrieved.

 For more information about Subusers: